 - a.
 High quality and durable materials should be used on all facades. - b.
-Primary building materials for commercial structures should include brick, finished wood, glass, stone, cast stone, or pre-cast concrete panels with exposed aggregate, banding, texturing, or other similar decorative finish treatment. - c.
-Synthetic materials that adequately duplicate natural materials may be acceptable pending approval of the City of Lake Elmo.
+Primary building materials for structures should include brick, finished wood, glass, stone, cast stone, or pre-cast concrete panels with exposed aggregate, banding, texturing, or other similar decorative finish treatment. - c.
+High quality synthetic materials that adequately duplicate natural materials may be acceptable if approved by the City, including, but not limited to, thin brick, hardi plank, decorative concrete masonry, and other materials. - d.
+The following building materials are not allowed to be used as the primary facade for development in the Mixed-Use district: